Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows_with_Qt6.md

 CMake 3.18 or better is required.
 Download it from [cmake.org](http://www.cmake.org) and install it. **Make sure CMake's "bin" directory (the one containing "cmake.exe") is added to your PATH**.

 ## <a name="inno"/>Inno Setup
-Get the unicode version of version 6+ (6.3 at the time of this writing) from [jrsoftware.org](http://www.jrsoftware.org/isdl.php) make sure you say yes to the Preprocessor option when installing. **Also make sure the Inno Setup directory (the one containing "ISCC.exe") is added to your PATH**.
+Get the unicode version of version 6.3.0+ from [jrsoftware.org](http://www.jrsoftware.org/isdl.php) make sure you say yes to the Preprocessor option when installing. **Also make sure the Inno Setup directory (the one containing "ISCC.exe") is added to your PATH**.
 There is no 64-bit version of Inno Setup, but you can still use it to create 64-bit program installers.

 ## <a name="qt6"/>Qt6.7.2+
 As of Qt6+, there there are no binary Qt installers provided for free.
 You must compile it yourself from source (applying the appropriate patches from the Sigil Docs directory).